Monday, 23 December 2024

 In response to stay-at-home orders, many businesses and schools have spent months relying on Zoom.
 Since remote work keeps us indoors more than ever, home security has entered many of our minds.
 Is my living situation safe enough?
 Could someone break in at any given moment?
 Are there ways to make my place more secure?
 All these new thoughts and fears have come to the forefront as we’ve spent the past year in lockdown.

-To get a better idea of people's views and practices regarding home , we've looked closely at data from a recent survey on American home security.
+To get a better idea of people’s views and practices regarding home safety, we’ve looked closely at data from a recent survey on American home security.
 Keep reading to learn about the findings, as well as how technology fits into the picture.

 American home security methods